 As the number of mobile devices such as phones and music players increase in use, more people have been using the new in-ear earphones to deliver their music directly into the ear canal.
 This technology has led to an epidemic of hearing damage – especially in teens and young adults – which is spreading at an alarming rate.
+These earbuds safety tips are helpful in reducing the effect that technology is having on our hearing.

 Loud music is the most direct cause of hearing damage in people of these young age groups and in-ear buds only worsen the effect.
-This is caused by the sound being unable to escape the canal; every vibration reaches the inner ear and can cause damage.
+This is caused by the sound is unable to escape the canal; every vibration reaches the inner ear and can cause damage.

 A common misconception is that larger headphones, such as the over-the-ear design, are more dangerous when in fact the smaller headphones are more likely to damage hearing.
 Over-the-ear headphone cups are much safer compared to the in-ear design because the vibrations are not restricted to the canal.